These six House races are ones to watch in this year's election

-WASHINGTON — (AP) — Resources are pouring into the few truly competitive congressional races expected to help determine the balance of power in Washington next year.
+WASHINGTON — Resources are pouring into the few truly competitive congressional races expected to help determine the balance of power in Washington next year.

 Democrats need to flip just four seats to take back control of the House, while Republicans hope to expand their majority and make it easier to get priorities over the finish line, something they have struggled to do in a divided government.